 A compelling feature of AOB litigation is that, despite its increasing prevalence, it remains concentrated within a disproportionately small number of lawyers and firms.
-For example, in auto glass, just four firms-representing only 6 attorneys-filed nearly 50% of all AOB lawsuits.
-Nine firms-representing just 12 attorneys-file approximately 85% of all auto glass cases.
+For example, in auto glass, just four firms-representing only 6 attorneys-filed 50% of all AOB lawsuits.
+Nine firms-representing just 12 attorneys-filed approximately 85% of all auto glass cases.

-Similar, yet slightly less concentration is seen in property lawsuits, where a fifth of all property AOB litigation is filed by 5 firms, representing 6 attorneys.
-In personal injury protection
+Similar, yet slightly less concentration, is seen in property lawsuits, where a fifth of all property AOB litigation is filed by 5 firms, representing 6 attorneys.
+In PIP AOB lawsuits, an analogous pattern is seen.
+It is worth noting that PIP AOB attorneys seem to be the most prolific lawsuit filers-for example, a search in the DFS system for PIP attorneys demonstrates that one lawyer filed over 30,000 PIP AOB lawsuits in 2018.